FuelLabs/fuels-rs/docs/src/calling-contracts/index.md

 This approach enables us to use a [Retry mechanism](../retry-mechanism.md) for submitting and acquiring values.

-Next, we'll see how we can further configure the many different parameters in a contract call
+Next, we'll see how we can further configure the many different parameters in a contract call.